nickbrandt/GitLab/doc/user/group/index.md

 NOTE:
-Administrators and group owners are **always** able to access the group settings regardless of IP restriction, however, they cannot access projects belonging to the group when access via a non-allowed IP address.
+Administrators and group owners are **always** able to access the group settings regardless of IP restriction, however, they cannot access projects belonging to the group when accessing via a non-allowed IP address.

 To restrict group access by IP address: